Wijgmaal railway station: History

-"Herent railway station" was opened for service on August 7, 1864 by the Belgian State Railways (the spellings "Herent" or "Hérent" were also used before the station opened).
+"Herent railway station" was opened for service on 7 August 1864 by the Belgian State Railways (the spellings "Herent" or "Hérent" were also used before the station opened).
 It is located at the level crossing of the roadway leading from the Wygmael windmills to the canal.
 It was then served by four trains for bound for Mechelen and an equal number heading to Leuven.

-On December 18, 1866 it was renamed "Wygmael".
+On 18 December 1866 it was renamed "Wygmael".

 An 1881-type station was built there with an enlarged second floor; this part would later be demolished.

-It was also common to see the spelling "Wygmaal" before the name being officially modified to "Wijgmaal" on February 1, 1938.
+It was also common to see the spelling "Wygmaal" before the name being officially modified to "Wijgmaal" on 1 February 1938.

-The ticket office was closed on May 23, 1993.
-Since then, the station has operated as an unmanned stop.
+The ticket office was closed on 23 May 1993.
+Since then, the station has operated as an unstaffed stop.

 After closure of the ticket office, the building was abandoned and the service wing was destroyed by fire.
 The station has since undergone restoration to be used as housing.

 Passenger service

 Amenities

-The site is now an unmanned SNCB railway stop.
+The site is now an unstaffed SNCB railway stop.

 Crossing the tracks and passage from one platform to another is done using the roadway level crossing.